emacsmirror/emacs-gc-stats/README.md

-This package collects Emacs garbage statistics over time and saves it in the format that can be shared with Emacs maintainers.
+This package collects Emacs garbage collection (GC) statistics over time and saves it in the format that can be shared with Emacs maintainers.

 See the source code for information how to contact the author.